nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 **Address:** 30 Avenida Nte.
 101, Gonzalo Guerrero, 77710 Playa del Carmen, Q.R., Mexico - [Google Maps](https://goo.gl/maps/DYq1cYAxVcfvLyEe8)

 MEGA is a grocery store blended with Walmart.
 They're huge and have everything you might have forgotten at home.
 We picked up some aloe, reef-safe sunscreen (this is important to get), and baked goods for breakfast.
 TMI, I needed some feminine products and I got brand-name stuff for literally $1.
 Literally.
 It's almost worth it to stock up on supplies before going home.
+It's also a straight shot from the tourist area to get here which is awesome.
+You'll learn your way around town quickly.

 ### COVID-19 testing